 - An online donation page

 - A plan for marketing your event

-- A substantial venue
+- A venue for in-person events

 - A team of support

 When you invest in fundraising tech, your team can get back to doing what matters: raising money so that your organization can continue working toward its mission.

 There are a number of vital parts that must come together to create an effective fundraising strategy.
 Now that you’ve considered your fundraising technology, consider the type of fundraiser you’d like to host.
 Especially in the COVID era, virtual events that leverage text-to-give and any other fundraising ideas can be just as exciting and successful!
 For further reading on virtual fundraising best practices, this guide will help answer questions before settling on a specific event idea.